chooie/test-driven-clj-cljs/README.md

 - See all available command line tasks for the application -- `boot --help`

+# Gotchas
+- When connecting to the repl from cider: before starting the system, evaluate an expression (e.g. `1`).
+This is necessary as it seems that cider will re-evaluate all clojure files, overwriting any global declarations.

 ## License

 Copyright © 2017 Charles Hebert